MR-Addict/Digital-Filter/README.md

 ### 3.1 FIR Online Designer

-FIR Filter is much more difficult than MAF and IIR Filters, you need to calculating your own filter taps.
+FIR Filter is the most difficult Fiters comparing with MAF and IIR Filters, you need to calculating your own filter taps.
 We often using programmes or Online Designers to do this job.

 There are plenty of FIR online desingers if you google it.
 What I using is [TFilter](http://t-filter.engineerjs.com).
 You can specify your design needs in this website.
 For example, my sampling rate is 100Hz, and my desired frequency is 5 Hz, I want to cutoff 25-50Hz signal, after clicking `DESIGN FILTER`.